thomastay/statlearn/R-notes.md

 4. Residuals vs Leverage
     - Helps in identifying influential outliers
+    - Points which have a high residual value and high leverage are worth looking at.
     - You want to find cases that lie outside the the Cook's distance line